Master Gardener Program

 What do Master Gardeners do?

 - Volunteer at the Extension Office, answering homeowner plant questions

-- Help maintain the Arboretum and Teaching Gardens for educational use
+- Help maintain the Arboretum and demonstration gardens for educational use

 - Speak to local groups about home gardening